Skip to Main Content

 Getting the fundamentals right is essential to modernizing the data strategy and allowing companies to monetize data and engage with customers more effectively.

-Businesses cannot control what is happening in the world around us today.
+Businesses cannot control what is happening in the world around them.
 However, they can decide whether they will do things differently or sit and wait.
-These are some quick actions that your business can take to weather the storm of uncertainty—and come out ahead:
+These are some quick actions that businesses can take to weather the storm of uncertainty—and come out ahead:

-1. Earn trust with customers.
-Customers won’t share data if they don’t trust how your business will use it.
-Our research shows that consumers in the U.S. say they feel more comfortable sharing data if a company clearly explains how data is being used (55%) and if the organization states that it complies with privacy laws and regulations (46%).
-Now is an important time to build progressive consent management into your infrastructure to align with regulations while also building consumer trust.
+• Earn trust with customers.
+Customers won’t share data if they don’t trust how a business will use it.
+Publicis Sapient’s research shows that consumers in the U.S. say they feel more comfortable sharing data if a company clearly explains how data is being used (55 percent) and if the organization states that it complies with privacy laws and regulations (46 percent).
+Now is an important time for companies to build progressive consent management into their infrastructure to align with regulations while also building consumer trust.

 Two pie charts side by side: one indicating 55% and one indicating 46%

-3. Put the customer at the center of all you do.
-We can get technical when talking about maximizing data.
-But no matter what avenue your business pursues, the customer should always be at the center and then design services and approaches from there.
+• Put the customer at the center of everything.
+It is easy to get technical when talking about maximizing data.
+But no matter what avenue a business pursues, the customer should always be at the center and then design services and approaches from there.
 They are what matters most in the equation.

-We believe that economic uncertainty shouldn’t lead to business paralysis.
+Economic uncertainty shouldn’t lead to business paralysis.
 In fact, it’s a time to position for a more lucrative future, but that will require laying the foundation to do so.
-Let’s get started.

 Raymond Velez